Akshat21020/Chatty/README.md

 # Chatty 💬
-Chat App is a real-time messaging web application that allows users to send and receive messages seamlessly.
+Chatty is a real-time messaging web application that allows users to send and receive messages seamlessly.
 It features user authentication, group chats, private messaging, and a responsive UI for an enhanced communication experience.

 # Features 🚀
 - **Real-time messaging** with WebSockets ⚡